-USY Israel Pilgrimage is not just a tour of Israel.
-It is an active experience.
+USY programs in Israel are not just tours of Israel.
+They are active experiences.
 We don't want to just show participants places, we want to introduce them to life there.

 The trip is filled with time to bond with new friends, fun games and activities, amazing seminars, and captivating speakers who bring Israel alive.